everscale-org/docs/src/gs/firts-touch/add-everscale-to-your-exchange.md

 sidebar_position: 1
 ---

-# Add EVER to your Exchange
+# Add EVER to your project

 ## Introduction